kaitz/zpaqf/doc/zpaqf vs zpaq.md

 # zpaqf vs zpaq
 Kaido Orav
-zpaqf v7.15.5f, 20.09.2025
+zpaqf v7.15.6f, 20.12.2025

 ### Differences between the zpaq (v7.15) and zpaqf (v7.15.5f) compression algorithm models.

 zpaqf detects 1, 4, 8, 24, 32 bit bmp images and 1 bit pbm, 8 bit pgm, 24 ppm images.
 Following types are used for special image models:
 IM1_PBM, IM8_PGM, IM24_PPM, IM1_BMP, IM4_BMP, IM8_BMP, IM24_BMP, IM32_BMP, IM_JPG, IM_AVI

-If file extension matches to .bmp, .pbm, .pgm, .ppm then image header is tested for valid header.
+If the file extension matches .bmp, .pbm, .pgm, or .ppm, then the image is checked for a valid header.
-Images with byte width lower than 1024 are in solid block assuming that they have the same width, otherwise each image is in individual block.
+Images with byte width lower than 1024 are in solid block, assuming that they have the same width, otherwise each image is in individual block.
-In method 5 images with bit depth 8, 24 have special models that parse the file header to find the width.
+In method 5 images with bit depth 8 or 24 have special models that parse the file header to find the width.
 Otherwise, the byte width of the image is transmitted along with the block information.
 Method 5 also has a special model for text.

 On Windows Universal naming convention (UNC) paths are used by default when accessing files (a=add, x=extract).
 To extract with older (v7.15/v7.15.4f) versions of zpaq(f) ```-to``` command line option needs to be used.
 By renaming long paths to shorter version files can be extracted, but not into the original path.
 If command line option ```-to``` is not used then program prints an error message: ```path not found```
 For zpaqfranz, when extracting files with long path, use command: ```e myarchive.zpaq -longpath```

-When extracting files larger than 32MB use sparse file mode.
+Use sparse file mode when unpacking files larger than 32 MB.
+This option is hardcoded and cannot be changed from the command line.

 ### Mixer
-Has a two new parameters.
-Before default values for mixer was ```m8,24``` now ```m8,24,0,0```.
+There are two new parameters.
+Previously, the mixer default value was ```m8,24``` now ```m8,24,0,0```.
-Last two parameters (N2, N3) selects how many upper bits (N3) of last byte are used as a context.
+New parameters selects how many upper bits (N3) of last byte are used as a context.
 Assuming that N0>8.
 If N3=1 then last byte is subtracted by 1.

 ### SSE - Secondary Symbol Estimator
 Has a new parameter.
 Before default values for SSE was ```s8,32,255``` now ```s8,32,255,0```.